ascend4/ascend4/models/johnpye/fprops/EQUIL.md

 So yes: in its current form, `thermodynamics.a4l` handles phase redistribution of a fixed species set, not chemical reaction equilibrium.
 That ASCEND model remains valuable for process-level phase-equilibrium structure and model composition, while `fprops/eqm` is the appropriate core for reaction equilibrium.

+### Reactive flash and metallurgical multiphase work

+The next planned `reactive_flash` layer should be understood as a general multiphase reacting-equilibrium framework, not merely a vapor-liquid flash with reaction.

+That distinction matters because there are two quite different application classes:

+- `UNIFAC`-style gas-liquid systems:
+  - vapor phase
+  - nonideal liquid phase
+  - classic `TPz` flash structure
+- metallurgical systems:
+  - reacting gas
+  - metallic liquid or metallic solution phase
+  - slag liquid phase
+  - possible solid carbon / oxide / spinel / wustite phases

+The current `UNIFAC` work is useful because it establishes:

+- package-owned phase-model selection
+- source-data / rundata separation
+- native C preparation and caching
+- explicit flash/state interfaces

+However, it does **not** by itself provide the thermodynamic models needed for smelters, BOFs, EAFs, or slag-metal-gas equilibria.

+For that reason, the practical metallurgical path remains:

+1. current Tier 3 `Fe-O-H`
+2. next Tier 4 `Fe-O-H-C`
+3. only then broader slag systems such as
+   - `Fe-O-H-C-SiO2`
+   - `Fe-O-H-C-Al2O3-SiO2`

+So the role of `reactive_flash` is:

+- useful and directly applicable for gas-liquid reacting systems now
+- architecturally useful for metallurgy, provided it is built as a general multiphase package/state framework
+- not yet sufficient for slag/metal equilibrium until suitable phase models exist for those condensed phases

+In other words, if `reactive_flash` is built around a generic package of phase models, it is the right road.
+If it is built too narrowly as only a `UNIFAC` vapor-liquid reactor, it will not generalize well to the Tier 4 and slag work.

 ## Part A. Common Principles

 ### 1. Problem statement